rafaelkyrdan/spark-and-scala/README.md

 # spark-examples
 Demo project for new customers: Apache Spark + Scala examples

+This project contains examples of Scala code how to work with Apache Spark.
+There are plenty of comments, so just follow comment on each step.
-This project contains examples of Scala code how to work with Apache Spark For this examples you don't need set up a cluster or install Hadoop.
+For this examples you don't need set up a cluster or install Hadoop.
 You can work through the examples on a local workstation, so-called local mode.
 However, the exercises should be runnable in clusters with minor tweaks.